Kmcc01-creator/VulkanoApp/versiontracking/AST_BreakingChange_Goals.md

   - Test the AST analysis on sample projects to refine rules and recommendations.

 - **Documentation and Feedback**:

   - Update internal documentation with findings and usage examples.
   - Collect developer feedback to iterate on the AST analysis capabilities.

+- **Test Suite**:
+  - Create a comprehensive test suite with various scenarios of breaking and non-breaking changes to validate the accuracy of the AST analysis.

 ---